George W. Romney: 1968 presidential campaign

 Romney's wide margin of re-election as governor in November 1966 thrust him to the forefront of national Republicans.
 In addition to his political record, the tall, square-jawed, handsome, graying Romney matched what the public thought a president should look like.
+His voice, with its reverbating cadences and Midwestern accent, was also an asset.
 Republican governors were determined not to let a Goldwater-sized loss recur, and neither Rockefeller nor Scranton wanted to run again; the governors quickly settled on Romney as their favorite for the Republican presidential nomination in the 1968 U.S. presidential election.

 Former Congressman and Republican National Committee chair Leonard W. Hall became Romney's informal campaign manager.
 A Gallup Poll after the November elections showed Romney as favored among Republicans over former Vice President Richard Nixon for the Republican nomination, 39 percent to 31 percent; a Harris Poll showed Romney besting President Johnson among all voters by 54 percent to 46 percent.
 Nixon considered Romney his chief opponent.
 Romney announced an exploratory phase for a possible campaign in February 1967, beginning with a visit to Alaska and the Rocky Mountain states.